What does it mean to volunteer with 4-H?

 You are wanted and needed as a 4-H volunteer.
 As a volunteer leader, you will experience your own personal growth as you help others attain theirs, and you will be rewarded in many ways.

-To prepare you for your responsibilities as a 4-H volunteer, you will be invited to special training meetings for 4-H volunteers and receive newsletters and other written materials to help you with your job.
+- To prepare you for your responsibilities as a 4-H volunteer, you will be invited to special training meetings for 4-H volunteers and receive newsletters and other written materials to help you with your job.

-If you would like to learn more about becoming a 4-H Volunteer, contact the your County Agent for more information.
+If you would like to learn more about becoming a 4-H Volunteer, contact your County Agent for more information.